Information on our historical performance, including Annual Reports and ASX information can be found in our Investor Centre.

 We use these global forces as part of scenario planning to stress test our strategy, delivered through six pillars, to ensure the future success of the Qantas Group.

-The Qantas Group achieved a record Underlying Profit Before Tax of $1.6 billion for FY18.
+The Qantas Group reported Underlying Profit Before Tax of $1.3 billion for FY19.
 All key segments contributed strongly to the result.